 If you are looking for a Washington DC employment attorney to represent you or to join your local counsel in representing you, the information on this web site may help you make your choice.
-I also routinely work with attorneys in other parts of the country.
 The clients in whom I am most interested are:

-- Partners, managers, administrators, and others who need to negotiate reasonable compensation or severance or non-competition agreements.
+- Professionals and managers who need to negotiate reasonable severance or noncompete agreements.

 - Whistleblowers (Sarbanes-Oxley, health & safety, and others).

 - People sued over unreasonable non-competition or noncompete agreements.

 - Reasonable people who have serious problems in the workplace.

 I am licensed in the District of Columbia and Maryland, as well as a number of Federal courts across the country (Eastern District of Michigan, Northern District of Mississippi, Northern District of New York, and Southern District of Texas, as well as various Federal appellate courts).
-If you are outside these jurisdictions and litigation in court is likely, it will be necessary to associate an attorney licensed to practice in the State in question.
+If you are outside these jurisdictions and litigation is likely, I will need to associate an attorney licensed in the State in question.

 I am rated “AV Preeminent – Judicial Edition” by Martindale-Hubbell, the leading American and international lawyers’ directory and rating service.
 This is the highest possible rating, and is explained by Martindale-Hubbell as follows:

 - AV Preeminent – Judicial Edition – shows that a lawyer has been rated by peers and judges as having reached the height of professional excellence.
 He or she has usually practiced law for many years, and is recognized for the highest levels of skill and integrity.